 Journalist, editor, and blogger remote, from 10-2007 to 06-2012

-Writing for multiple internet media entities, including o2 sp. z o.o. (currently: Grupa Wirtualna Polska), Antyweb and Polish edition PC World Computer about IT-related and unrelated topics.
+Writing for multiple internet media entities, including o2 sp. z o.o. (currently: Grupa Wirtualna Polska), Antyweb and the Polish edition of PC World Computer about IT-related and unrelated topics.

 Working as an editor/managing editor in two big blog networks.